kid1211/AlgoPrep/Joe/Behaviour.md

 - as well as, building reusable component and mentoring junior developers
 - breaking down the story into steps, pair programing and code review to ensure the code follow good practices
 - other than the day-to-day, co-host on lunch and learn session sharing my personal experience and technical knowledge.
 - [Only when asked!]
 IBM provide the flexibility for you to switch roles and projects as long as you are able to bring value.
-I think after the expermenting, I wanna do more coding.
+I think after the experimenting, I wanna do more coding.

 ##  2. <a name='SOLIDPrincipal'></a>SOLID Principal